-To setup the patrol/tour you need to enter the Advanced Menu System by selecting 95 CALL on the keypad.
-You will see the Main Menu displayed on the screen.
+To setup the patrol/tour you need to enter the Advanced Menu System by selecting <CALL> 95 <Enter>on the keypad or <CALL> 64 <Enter>.
+(Call varies according module type) You will see the Main Menu displayed on the screen.

+Enter the password to enter the menu.
+The Default is 111111.
+See Control menu to change.
 Using the joystick up/down direction movement, select the PROGRAM menu.
 Use the joystick pan right movement to enter this menu.